-MEALS PROVIDED: BREAKFAST & DINNER DAY 9 - Stop at a tea planation on the way to Nuwara Eliya Returning from the peak early this morning, we enjoy a well-earned breakfast before making our way to picturesque Nuwara Eliya.
+SINGLE ROOM AVAILABLE DAY 9 - Stop at a tea planation on the way to Nuwara Eliya Returning from the peak early this morning, we enjoy a well-earned breakfast before making our way to picturesque Nuwara Eliya.
 Known as 'Little England', here we will find red telephone boxes, Victorian colonial architecture and pretty rose gardens - legacies from its era as a hill country retreat for any homesick British.
 The cool climate provided a sanctuary in which to immerse themselves in familiar pastimes, such as polo, golf, cricket and fox hunting.
 This part of Sri Lanka is also an important tea growing area and plantations stretch over rolling hills for as far as the eye can see, interspersed with the occasional tea-making factory.
 We have free time for the rest of the day to explore this colonial treasure.

-ACCOMMODATION: Windsor Hotel (or similar) Grade: Standard Hotel
+ACCOMMODATION: Windsor Hotel (or similar) Grade: Comfortable Hotel

-MEALS PROVIDED: BREAKFAST DAY 10 - Drive to the hill town of Bandarawela This morning, we make our way to Bandarawela.
+MEALS PROVIDED: BREAKFAST

+DAY 10 - Drive to the hill town of Ella

+This morning, we make our way to the hill town of Ella.
 We have the option to travel by train through beautiful countryside, winding through the mountains on a rail network that was introduced during British Colonial rule and has changed little since.
 Passing by impressive waterfalls and travelling through lush tea plantation country, we are likely to see colourfully-dressed tea pickers working in groups.
-The train can be busy and seats are not always available, so it is also possible to travel to Bandarawela by road through similarly impressive scenery.
-Arriving in Bandarawela late in the afternoon, we have the opportunity to explore the quaint shops of this small, untouristy town, before settling down in our colonial-style hotel for the night.
+The train can be busy and seats are not always available, so it is also possible to travel to Ella by road through similarly impressive scenery.
+Arriving in Ella late in the afternoon, we have the opportunity to explore the town before retreating to our hotel which is perched on a hillside amongst the lush green scenery.

-ACCOMMODATION: Bandarawela Hotel (or similar) Grade: Standard Hotel
+ACCOMMODATION: Heaven's Edge (or similar) Grade: Comfortable Hotel

 MEALS PROVIDED: BREAKFAST DAY 11 - Drive to Udawalawe, explore the National Park by Jeep and visit the elephant transit home This morning we visit Ravana Ella Falls, one of the widest waterfalls on the island, before continuing south through the hill country until we reach the plains and the small town of Wellawaya.
 Travelling onwards to Udawalawe National Park, we are likely to spot a 51 foot image of the Buddha known as Colossi of Buduruvagala, rising majestically above us along with other Mahayana statues.
 Udawalawe, designated a national park in 1972, covers some 31,800 hectares and is surrounded by mountains, a mix of rolling grasslands, teak plantations, rainforest and scrub.
 Renowned for its large herd of elephants, the park is one of the best places in Sri Lanka to see them, and is also home to deer, wild boar, buffalo, jackal and leopard.
 The resident bird population is also second to none, including a magnificent collection of birds of prey, chief among them the impressive white-bellied sea eagle.
 The afternoon is spent exploring the park by jeep and visiting the Elephant Transit Home where orphaned elephants are cared for until they are old enough to be released back in to the wild.

-ACCOMMODATION: Athgira River Camp (or similar) Grade: Standard Tented Camp
+ACCOMMODATION: Athgira River Camp (or similar) Grade: Comfortable Tented Camp